When you buy insurance, you’re buying protection for your personal finances and peace of mind knowing that your insurer will provide coverage.

 What is insurance bad faith?

-Insurance bad faith can include a number of wrongful actions by an insurance company.
-Some of these include:
+Insurance bad faith can encompass different wrongful actions by an insurance company.

 - Denying payment on a covered claim

-What should I do if I feel that I am the victim of bad faith?
+What should I do if I suspect insurance bad faith?